Abdulkadarkapasi/Abdulkadarkapasi/README.md

 Navigating Business Landscapes with Data Science
 ------------------------------------------------

-🚀 I've been exploring technology for 2.5 years and have dived into a variety of data science topics.
+🚀 I've been exploring technology and have dived into a variety of data science topics.
 From coding challenges to machine learning, deep learning, natural language processing, and artificial intelligence, my journey has been all about learning, creating, and contributing.

 * 🌍  I'm based in Mumbai, India
 * ✉️  You can contact me at [abdulkadarkapasi@gmail.com](mailto:abdulkadarkapasi@gmail.com)